RDMLA/rdmla.github.io/index.md

 ---
 The **Research Data Management Library Academy** or **RDMLA** is a group of several university libraries partnering with Elsevier to study the need for a Research Data Management Librarian Academy that could provide online RDM training.

+Read about the partnership in the Library Connect article: <i><a href="https://libraryconnect.elsevier.com/articles/exploring-need-research-data-management-librarian-academy">Exploring the need for a research data management librarian academy</a></i>.

 ## Project Goal